buffer/thug/doc/source/build.rst

 to the well-known ElementTree API.

-If not available as a package for your Linux distribution, the best way to install lxml is through easy_install.
+If not available as a package for your Linux distribution, the best way to install lxml is through pip.

 .. code-block:: sh

-        # easy_install lxml
+        # pip install lxml

 chardet